Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Methods

 \subsection{Generating Feature Descriptions}

-Given features and their activating data, we prompt an \textit{explainer} model (\model{gpt-4o-mini}) to generate feature descriptions.
+Given features and their activating data, we prompt an \textit{explainer} model (\gptfouromini) to generate feature descriptions.
 We compare our \method{semantic-regex} method against natural language feature description methods: \oai~\citep{bills2023language} and \eleuther~\citep{paulo2024automatically}.
-These methods are commonly used and vary in how they generate descriptions, allowing us to get a comprehensive understanding of how semantic regexes compare to natural language descriptions.
+These methods are commonly used and vary in how they generate descriptions, allowing us to get a broad understanding of how semantic regexes compare to natural language descriptions.
 See \cref{app:method-implementation} for implementation details.